 Preserve your fresh produce — make these yummy refrigerator dilly beans (and a dozen other kinds of pickles).
-With fresh garden produce – from beets to watermelon rinds — you can make vinegar pickles or use a fermentation process to create a tangy, crispy snack.
-These dilly beans are our go-to recipe for preserving green beans.
+This is our go-to recipe for preserving green beans.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 You can use any variety of green bean for pickling.
 Whatever you’re growing for the dinner table will also work for making these refrigerator dilly beans.
 Just plant extra!

 This particular recipe makes a small batch of pickled green beans and doesn’t need to be processed.
 They’re refrigerator pickles.
 That means it’s an easy project for those of you who are new to the idea of preserving your garden harvest.
 These pickles will last for months in the fridge.

 And this is an easy pickle recipe.
 It took me about half an hour to put up these dilly green beans — faster, even, than a trip to the grocery store!